oracle/odpi/doc/src/functions/dpiConn.rst

     **conn** [IN] -- a reference to the connection which will be pinged.
 If the reference is NULL or invalid, an error is returned.

-.. function:: int dpiConn_prepareDistribTrans(dpiConn* conn, \
-        int* commitNeeded)

-    Prepares a distributed transaction for commit.
-This function should only be called after :func:`dpiConn_beginDistribTrans()` is called and before :func:`dpiConn_commit()` is called.

-    This function is deprecated and will be removed in a future version.
-The function :func:`dpiConn_tpcPrepare()` should be used instead.

-    The function returns DPI_SUCCESS for success and DPI_FAILURE for failure.

-    **conn** [IN] -- a reference to the connection on which the distributed transaction is to be prepared for commit.
-If the reference is NULL or invalid, an error is returned.

-    **commitNeeded** [OUT] -- a pointer to a boolean value indicating if a commit is needed or not.
-If no commit is needed, attempting to commit anyway will result in an ORA-24756 error (transaction does not exist).

 .. function:: int dpiConn_prepareStmt(dpiConn* conn, int scrollable, \